Performance marketing has become the umbrella term for a range of online advertising strategies that are making a big impact.

 It functions by working with third-party affiliates and advertisers where the marketer pays the advertiser only for desired actions.
 This way, the marketer is confident their budget is well spent since they’re paying for actions that lead to conversions.

-In digital marketing, several areas fall inside “performance marketing” and each of them is slightly different, meaning performance marketing is not the same in every place you find it.
+In digital marketing, several areas fall inside “digital performance marketing” and each of them is slightly different, meaning performance marketing is not the same in every place you find it.

 Where one brand chooses to use just one or two areas, another will use several areas in a complex campaign with many moving parts to meet their marketing goals.

-Here are the most popular performance marketing types you need to know about:
+Here are the most popular performance marketing channels you need to know about:

 Affiliate marketing is any form of marketing where the brand is affiliated with the advertiser and pays for desired actions such as click-throughs, leads, or sales.
 It’s a win-win for both parties with marketers only paying for results and affiliates using highly targeted methods to run effective campaigns.